 - Consideration given to real-world design variables

 Preparing the hydroelectric preliminary design report

 Before diving into the design, you need intel on these design parameters:

 - Max and min power capacity

 Sure, every competing engineering firm will (hopefully) factor in these metrics.
 But someone with high situational intelligence digs deeper into the design parameters.
 You’ll also want to think about:

 - Project location versus hydrology (rain)

-- Preservation of natural habitats and the habitat of wildlife
+- Protecting natural habitats and wildlife

 - Blockage of fish travel passages

-- Change in water quality
+- Changes in water quality